 Key composer of the 70s and 80s French cinema, Philippe Sarde is a fantastic chameleon, entirely devoted to the film vision of a director.
 He has composed music of an astonishingly wide range and at an amazing rate.
 Some critics find his body of work devoid of an overall style or personal imprint, but that is Sarde's intent.
 For Sarde, the music evolves from the film, from the director's idea of the film and his directorial style.
 Consequently, his musical compositions are as diverse as the films he scores.

-Read more about Philippe Sarde & his discography here
+Read more about Philippe Sarde & his discography here/link in cover/

 No comments: